-Students for Justice in Palestine (SJP) at the University of Vermont is a diverse group of students, faculty and staff organized on democratic principles to promote justice, human rights, liberation, and self-determination for the Palestinian people.
+Students for Justice in Palestine (SJP) at the University of Vermont is a diverse group of students, faculty, staff, and community members organized on democratic principles to promote justice, human rights, liberation, and self-determination for the Palestinian people.

 SJP believes that while the Palestinian people must ultimately be able to decide their future in Palestine, certain key principles, grounded in international law, human rights, and basic standards of justice, will be fundamental to a just resolution of the plight of the Palestinians.
 These include: